Middle school (grades 6-8) · Fuquay-Varina, NC

 What is the racial and ethnic makeup of Herbert Akins Road Middle?

-The largest demographic group at Herbert Akins Road Middle is White at 58.3%.
-The school serves a diverse student body in Fuquay-Varina, NC.
+The largest demographic group at Herbert Akins Road Middle is White at 58.3% of enrollment, in Fuquay-Varina, NC.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 59.5/100.

 What is the Resource Investment Index for Herbert Akins Road Middle?

-Herbert Akins Road Middle has a Resource Investment Index of 36/100 (F) based on 1 factor: student-teacher ratio.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Herbert Akins Road Middle has a Resource Investment Index of 4/100 (lower reported resources relative to schools nationally) based on 1 factor: student-teacher ratio.
+Not a test-score or academic measure (national median ~41/100, see methodology).
 Limited indicators were available, so the index reflects partial data.

 All federal data sources used on this page